pyomeca/biorbd/README.md

 There are many other analyses and filters that are available.
 Please refer to the BIORBD and RBDL Docs to see what is available.

 ## MATLAB
-MATLAB (https://www.mathworks.com/) is a prototyping langage largely used in industry and faily used by the biomechanical scientific community.
-Despite the existance of Octave as an open-source and very similar langage or the growing popularity of Python as a free and open-source alternative, MATLAB remains an important player as a programming languages.
+MATLAB (https://www.mathworks.com/) is a prototyping langage largely used in industry and fairly used by the biomechanical scientific community.
+Despite the existence of Octave as an open-source and very similar language or the growing popularity of Python as a free and open-source alternative, MATLAB remains an important player as a programming languages.
 Therefore BIORBD comes with a binder for MATLAB (that can theoretically used with Octave as well with some minor changes to the CMakeLists.txt file).

 Most of the functions available in C++ are also available in MATLAB.
 Still, they were manually binded, therefore it may happen that some important one (for you) are not there.
 If so, do not hesitate to open an issue on GitHub to required the add of that particular function.
 The philosophy behind the MATLAB binder is that you open a particular model and a reference to that model is gave back to you.
 Thereafter, the functions can be called, assuming the pass back that model reference.
 That implies, however, that ones must himself deallocate the memory of the model when it is no more needed.
 Failing to do so results in an certain memory leak.